rmculpepper/swig/racket.md

 ## Types

-The translation of C types to Racket FFI type descriptors is done by the non-standard "ffi" typemap, but types that have no mapping are handled specially by the translator.
+The translation of C types to Racket FFI type descriptors is done by the non-standard "rktffi" typemap, but types that have no mapping are handled specially by the translator.
 The special handling cannot be scripted by interface modules.

-Racket's "ffi" typemap maps a C type to a Racket expression that evaluates to an FFI type descriptor (satisfying the `ctype?` predicate).
+Racket's "rktffi" typemap maps a C type to a Racket expression that evaluates to an FFI type descriptor (satisfying the `ctype?` predicate).

 ### Builtin typemap